jobtriage/jobtriage/README.md

 ### Interactive way to manage your Job application
 Made with Rails, React, Mongo DB and :purple_heart:

+**Note** : This is still in beta version and there may be some issues.
+Please raise them as github issues.

 ## Development :rocket:

 ### server